 - Not recommended: Walk or hitchhike.
 This is slow and quite difficult to do in Thailand.

-- Best option: Hire a motorcycle in Pak Chong and ride though the Khao Yai National Park.
+- Best option: Hire a motorcycle in Pak Chong and ride through the Khao Yai National Park.
 Motorcycles are quite easy to rent from guesthouses and generally cost 150 THB per day + fuel costs.

 - Book a pre-organised tour.
 These are also available through local guesthouses in the Pak Chong area and small tour operators/agencies.
-However a pre-organized tour may not take you to the exact off the beaten trails that you want.
+However, a pre-organized tour may not take you to the exact off the beaten trails that you want.